How to Read Stock Fundamentals: P/E, ROE, and Dividend Yield

 Using All Three Together

 Each metric tells you something different.
 P/E tells you what you are paying.
 ROE tells you how efficiently the company operates.
 Dividend yield tells you what income you will receive.
-A stock with a reasonable P/E, high ROE, and solid dividend yield is often a strong candidate for further analysis.
+The power comes from combining them.

 But no single metric should drive a buy or sell decision.
 They work best as part of a broader framework that includes fair value analysis.
 Fair Price Index shows P/E, ROE, and dividend yield alongside calculated fair values for over 37,000 stocks.
 You can compare any stock against its sector averages and see immediately whether you are paying a premium or getting a discount.